zuozhenggh/learning-library/workshops/essentials-of-cloud-observability/export/export.md

     ![Service Connector](images/create-service-connector-3.png)

-6. The Connector Service provides an option to automatically create the security policy (permisisons) required for this connector job to export data.within  Click **Create** in the box.
+6. The Connector Service provides an option to automatically create the security policy (permissions) required for this connector job to export data.within  Click **Create** in the box.

     ![Service Connector](images/create-service-connector-4.png)